abelmehari/abelmehari.github.io/_portfolio/A Comprehensive Analysis of the Relationship between International Trade, Imports, Exports, and Economic Growth A Study of China, India, and the United States (1990-2021).md

 Grounded in the preceding literature, the defined problem statement, and the conceptual framework, this study introduces three hypotheses that seek to elucidate the linkages between international trade, imports, exports, and economic growth:

-H1: There is a positive relationship between trade (Trade Volume) and economic growth (GDP)
+H1: There is a positive relationship between trade (Trade Volume) and economic growth (GDP).

-H2: There is a positive relationship between Import(M) and economic growth (GDP)
+H2: There is a positive relationship between Import(M) and economic growth (GDP).

-H3: There is a positive relationship between Export(X) and economic growth (GDP)
+H3: There is a positive relationship between Export(X) and economic growth (GDP).

 **Method**